 Maybe not the world's first but our first, and we are super happy with the result.

-Natasha's version is odorless and require only three components to work: moisture, air and micro-organisms.
+Natasha's version is odorless and requires only three components to work: moisture, air, and micro-organisms.
 If these are kept happy, the compost will happen.
 And there will be no smell.
 That was what Natasha told us in her video with some 2,6 million views.

 Here's how we made it:

-The principle was to start fill up one tube with food scraps, then a layer of paper, saw dust or leaves, then fill up with more food scraps and cover again etc. We filled one tube/pot and then let that one rest while we filled up the other one.
+The principle was to start to fill up one tube with food scraps, then a layer of paper, sawdust, or leaves, then fill up with more food scraps and cover again, etc. We filled one tube/pot and then let that one rest while we filled up the other one.
 The content was stirred now and then to get some air into the mixture.
-Check it out on the video:
+Check it out in the video:

 On our way sailing down the Swedish coastline it was time to give the compost some loving care.
 Guri shows you what sailboat compost gardening can look like in 5-6 knots speed...

 We found the pots and the center tubes in hardware stores and we went to the garden Rosendals Trädgårdar in Stockholm where we could buy good fresh dirt without any packaging.
 We then drilled holes in the tubes as shown below and we mounted it all together and then filled up with mini lecas and the dirt.
 Then we planted arugula in one of our two pots (we had started growing them earlier this spring – seeds in egg cartons).
 For pot number two we bought some herb starts from Rosendals Trädgårdar.

 What a successful day that was...buying great dirt in bulk per liter without plastic, and found what we wanted at the first stop when stuff hunting at hardware stores.